2020–2021 Thai protests: Direct causes

 Over the previous 90 years in Thailand, elected governments have frequently been overthrown by military coups.
-Thirteen successful coups have occurred since the end of absolute rule in the Siamese revolution of 1932.
-As head of the Royal Thai Army, Prayut Chan-o-cha instigated the most recent coup in 2014 and led the National Council for Peace and Order (NCPO), the military junta which came to power following the coup.
-Prayut was eventually appointed Prime Minister, and the NCPO ruled the country for five years, during which political and civil rights were restricted, and economic inequality widened.
+Thirteen successful coups have occurred since the end of absolute monarchy in the revolution of 1932.
+As head of the Royal Thai Army, Prayut Chan-o-cha instigated the most recent coup in 2014, and was leader of the National Council for Peace and Order (NCPO), the military junta which came to power following the coup.
+Prayut was eventually appointed prime minister and, together with the NCPO, ruled the country for five years, during which political and civil rights were restricted and economic inequality widened.
 A disputed referendum, widely called unfree and unfair, was held in 2016 to approve a new military-drafted constitution.
 Analysts have described the new constitution as favouring the military and disadvantaging large political parties.
-It includes a junta-appointed Senate, empowered to vote for the Prime Minister for five years, allowing the military to select two prime ministers in the future, and binds future governments to a 20-year national strategy 'road map' laid down the NCPO, effectively locking the country into the period of military-guided democracy with a much reduced role for politicians at both national and local levels.
+It includes a junta-appointed Senate, empowered to vote for the prime minister for five years, allowing the military to select two prime ministers in the future, and binds future governments to a 20-year national strategy 'road map' laid down the NCPO, effectively locking the country into the period of military-guided democracy with a much reduced role for politicians at both national and local levels.